-- April electric loads were a 5% overall decline, with a 10% increase in residential, a 12% decrease in commercial and a 14% decrease in industrial.
-Natural gas loads were within normal bounds for the time of year. - We have decoupling and other regulatory mechanisms in Washington, Idaho and Oregon, which mitigate the impact of lower loads and revenues for residential and certain commercial customer classes.
-Over 90 percent of our utility revenue is covered by regulatory mechanisms. - Bad debt expense is expected to increase \$5 million for the full year of 2020, including \$1.6 million recognized in the first quarter of 2020. - We expect to offset some of the negative impacts of COVID-19 at Avista Utilities with cost savings, and we have filed petitions for an accounting order in each of our jurisdictions to defer the recognition of COVID-19 expenses as well as identified cost savings of other COVID-19 related benefits. - We do not expect the impact of COVID-19 to change our estimate of Avista Utilities' capital expenditures of about \$405 million in 2020.
-It is possible that prolonged economic distress or business interruptions could cause a decrease in our utility capital expenditures. - We are expecting additional losses at non-utility businesses for the remainder of the year due to overall market declines, including the impacts of COVID-19. - Improved liquidity through a \$100 million credit agreement in April.
+- Q2 2020 electric loads were a 6% overall decline as compared to normal, with a 4% increase in residential, a 10% decrease in commercial and a 14% decrease in industrial. - We have decoupling and other regulatory mechanisms in Washington, Idaho and Oregon, which mitigate the impact of changes in loads and revenues for residential and certain commercial customer classes.
+Over 90 percent of our utility revenue is covered by regulatory mechanisms. - Bad debt expense is expected to increase \$5.7 million for the full year of 2020, including \$3.3 million recognized in the first half of 2020. - We have filed petitions for an accounting order in each of our jurisdictions to defer the recognition of COVID-19 expenses as well as identified cost savings of other COVID-19 related benefits.
+Received approval to defer in Idaho. - We do not expect the impact of COVID-19 to change our estimate of Avista Utilities' capital expenditures of about \$405 million in 2020.
+It is possible that prolonged economic distress or business interruptions could cause a decrease in our utility capital expenditures. - Improved liquidity through a \$100 million credit agreement in April.